Varsity Cross Country

 Select your group carefully.
 Choose your ability group appropriately, so that you can build yourself up gradually and minimize the chance of injury.
 Each group is designed to bring you up to speed by the time practices start in August.
 I am especially adamant about the beginners doing the white workouts, until I have gotten a chance to evaluate you.
 Coaches will approve your grouping, and when it is appropriate to move up.
 In order to avoid injury, you must follow the training schedule chosen for you.

-If you did not run spring track, but did another sport, and you are not sure what group is appropriate, please consult with Coach Gilchrist to help determine what group best fits your current level of fitness.
+If you are not sure what group is appropriate, please consult with Coach Gilchrist to help determine what group best fits your current level of fitness.